 Georgia Military College recognizes the need to provide academically talented high school students with opportunities for acceleration of their formal academic programs.
-This recognition has led to the development of the dual enrollment program in which the student, while continuing his/her enrollment in high school as sophomore, junior or senior, enrolls in courses for college credit.
+This recognition has led to the development of the dual enrollment program in which the student, while continuing his/her enrollment in high school as a freshman, sophomore, junior or senior, enrolls in courses for college credit.
 Minimum admission standards for the dual enrollment program are listed in the following sections.

 - A properly completed official application form.
 No application fee required.

 - Minimum cumulative high school grade point average of 2.50 on a 4.00 scale in courses taken from the Required High School Curriculum units.

 - Completed Dual Enrollment Student Participation Agreement with high school principal or counselor, parent or guardian, and student's signatures.
 Click here to access and print the agreement.

 Must submit official, qualifying SAT, ACT, or placement scores.